DODoubleDizzle/cysec/2 Identity and access management (IAM).md

 ### 2.8.6 Geolocation
 Depending on where you are you have access
 #### 2.8.6.1 Somewhere you are
-The somewhere-you-are factor identifies a subject’s location based on a specific computer, a geographic location identified by an Internet Protocol (IP) address, or a phone number identified by caller ID
+The somewhere-you-are factor identifies a subject’s location based on a specific computer, a geographic location using IP address, or a phone number identified by caller ID
 #### 2.8.6.2 Somewhere you aren't
-Many IAM systems use geolocation technologies to identify suspicious activity • For example, imagine that a user typically logs on with an IP address in Switzerland.
+For example, if a user typically logs on with an IP address in Switzerland.
 If a user is trying to log on from a location in India, it can block the access even if the user has the correct username and password

 ## 2.9 Authorization
 ### 2.9.1 From users perspective
 Verification of the digital identity for authenticity
 ### 2.9.2 From system perspective
 If the authentication worked you still need to be authorized to perform functions or access specific resources within the controlled environment.
 ### 2.9.3 Access control models
 #### 2.9.3.1 Discretionary Access Control (DAC)
 Every object has an owner, and the owner can grant or deny access to any other subjects.
 Used in NFTS etc.